TZstatsADS/spring-2022-prj3-team-4/README.md

 	+ Jiazheng Chen jc5656@columbia.edu
 	+ Sharon Meng zm2380@columbia.edu

-+ Project summary: In this project, we created ...
++ Project summary: In this project, we carried out model evaluation and selection for predictive analytics on an imbalanced image data.
+We created two architectures, CNN and Transfer learning.

 **Contribution statement**: ([default](doc/a_note_on_contributions.md)) All team members contributed equally in all stages of this project.
 All team members approve our work presented in this GitHub repository including this contributions statement.